kdpuvvadi/blog/_posts/2020-11-02-portainer-on-wsl2.md

 categories: [docker, portainer, wsl]
 ---

-I’ve been using WSL2 for developing for both personal and Professional use cases.
-To manage and quick deploy the containers, I’ve been using *[Portainer](https://www.portainer.io/)*.
-As much as I love to use Terminal, i’m mostly lazy.
+I've been using WSL2 for developing for both personal and Professional use cases.
+To manage and quick deploy the containers, I've been using *[Portainer](https://www.portainer.io/)*.
+As much as I love to use Terminal, i'm mostly lazy.

-I’m assuming you’ve already WSL2 installed and docker is up and running.
+I'm assuming you've already WSL2 installed and docker is up and running.

 First create a volume with following.